JoshuaDelosSantos/my-clean-project/documentations/user_stories/us_02_client_list_of_services.md

 ~ 15 hours with our budget.

 ## Assumptions:
--  The client will not have to log in to view services.
+-  The client does not have to log in to view services.

 ## Description:
 The client should be able to view a list of services.